 8. Stop playing with the cat

-Once your kitty bites you, your first reaction should be to remove your hands away and stop touching them.
+Once your kitty bites you, your first reaction should be to remove your hands and stop touching them.
 If it doesn't understand or continues to try to engage you, remove the cat from your lap, stand up, or just walk away.

 Repeat this method every time your baby cat tries to bite.
 Removing attention, reward, or a desirable reaction will help her associate her unacceptable behaviour with your ignoring her.